-Near-Misses can be an important risk indicator in the workplace, but they very often go unreported.
+Near-Misses can be an important risk indicator in the workplace, but unless organizations use a near-miss reporting software, they very often go unreported.
 However, there are ways that H&S professionals can improve the situation on their factory floors.
 Read on for 6 ways to improve Near-Miss reporting among your employees.

 Investigating And Reporting Near Misses

 Traditionally, the most common way of measuring safety is to count accidents that lead to injuries or time off work.
 Many manufacturers recognize that this is an unreliable and much delayed way of assessing safety.
 Hence, the best employers encourage workers to report near misses, defined by the HSE as “an event that, while not causing harm, has the potential to cause injury or ill health.”